 Many of my clients have reported that panic attacks often feel as if they are having a heart attack.
 Panic attacks can manifest through a range of physical and mental symptoms.
 Physically, individuals may experience:

-Mentally, panic attacks can cause feelings of impending doom or loss of reality, creating a sense of fear and dread.
-Recognizing the full spectrum of physical and mental symptoms, including concerns or feelings of fear and intense anxiety, is crucial in identifying panic attacks and seeking appropriate help.
-By understanding these symptoms, individuals can better navigate their experiences and take necessary steps towards managing and finding relief from panic attacks.
+Mentally, panic attacks can cause feelings of near-death or loss of reality, creating a sense of fear and dread.
+An in-depth knowledge of panic attack symptoms, along with feelings of fear and intense anxiety, is crucial in identifying panic attacks and seeking appropriate help.
+This will help individuals better navigate their experiences and take necessary steps towards managing and finding relief from panic attacks.

 Panic attacks are thought to arise from a combination of genetic, biological, and environmental factors.